China Eastern Airlines: Destinations

 China Eastern Airlines has a strong presence on routes in Asia, North America and Australia.
 The airline looks to exploit the domestic market potential as it boosts flight frequencies from Shanghai to other Chinese cities.
 The airline is also accelerating the pace of international expansion by increasing flight frequencies to international destinations.
 In 2007, it began operations to New York City from Shanghai, making it the longest non-stop route for the airline.
 In 2016, China Eastern Airlines also launched direct flights from Shanghai to Prague, Amsterdam, Madrid and St. Petersburg.

+On 13 November 2024, China Eastern Airlines launched a new service route, Shanghai-Madrid-Lima in collaboration with Spain's Air Europa through a codeshare agreement.
+The agreement marks the debut of China Eastern Airlines in Peru.

+Interline agreements

+China Eastern Airlines has interline agreements with the following airlines: